Humane cage trapping of cats

 In Victoria, under the Domestic Animals Act 1994 (DA Act), property owners and occupiers may seize or trap cats:

-- the Council has made an Order in relation to a cat curfew or a no cat zone under the DA Act.
+- or if the Council has made an Order in relation to a cat curfew or a no cat zone under the DA Act.

 If a cat has been on your property more than once without your permission, you may legally seize it while it is on your property by containing the cat in your house, or a box, or by trapping the cat.
 When trapping a cat, you have a responsibly to treat the cat humanely.